guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 [It is a good idea to keep a checklist handy of what we've learned to be good and what we've learned to be bad, as one invents new syntax].

-# LEGO® Block Software
+# LEGO(R) Block Software

-The keys to making LEGO® block software are:
+The keys to making LEGO(R) block software are:

 - isolation
 - concurrency.

 Isolation gives you "build and forget".
 No dependencies.

-Concurrency means that blocks can run in any order, and, therefore, can be snapped together in any other order to make different apps.
+Concurrency means that blocks can run in any order (and, therefore, can be snapped together in any order to make different apps).

 [It might be helpful to think of building everything using networks of rPIs or to think that EVERY function runs in its own thread.
 (That's not actually far-fetched if you know about anonymous functions and callbacks).]